DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``toK()`` function:
 *******************

-Formats the given number to thousands.
-Basically it divides the input by 1,000.
-For example, 123,456,789 is formatted to 123,456.789
+Formats the given number or array to thousands.

+Basically, it divides the input by 1,000.

 .. code-block:: javascript